tinyMLx/tinyMLx.github.io/README.md

 ## Testing your updates

-If you know what you are doing just run this command
+If you have everything installed just run this command

 ```
 bundle exec jekyll serve
 ```

-If you have agithub login try using gitpod by adding gitpod.io/# to the tinyMLx URL
+If not but you have a github login try using gitpod by adding ```gitpod.io/#``` to the tinyMLx URL or your fork of it

+For example:

 gitpod.io/#https://github.com/tinyMLx/tinyMLx.github.io